Skip to content

 Worn Down on Kilimanjaro

-At 2AM on the second night of the trek, I woke up with what felt the worst case of food-poisoning in my life, and projectiled so hard that I tore open a little hole in the tent wall.
-My head was spinning and I had never felt so bad in my entire life.
+At 2AM on the second night of the trek, I woke up with what felt like the worst case of food-poisoning in my life, and projectiled so hard that I tore open a little hole in the tent wall.
+My head was spinning, and I had never felt so bad in my entire life.
 The tiniest movement of my head made me vomit, and I had to stay sitting up, rocking myself back and forth with my eyes closed, for the rest of the night.
-Up until the following morning, I emptied the rest of my insides the wrong way, and we consulted Jacob on what to do.
+I emptied my insides until the last bit of bile came up in the morning, and we consulted Jacob on what to do.

 The consensus was that I got altitude sickness.
 This usually means the end of the trip for a climber, and nowadays, it wouldn’t even be up for negotiation.
 But again, this was 1994, and we knew little about altitude sickness at the time, so we turned to Jacob for answers.
 Jacob thought that maybe as long as I went “poli-poli,” which in Swahili means slowly, I might have a chance.
 The first task of the morning was to climb a rock wall of a few hundred feet.
 That would be the first test.